 At S-Docs, your security is our priority.
 As the only 100% native document generation and e-signature solution for Salesforce, we help top healthcare organizations around the globe securely generate and e-sign the documents they need every day.
 When you generate a document with S-Docs, your data never leaves the Salesforce platform, meaning S-Docs is one of the most secure solutions available.
 From patient consent forms to billing documents to HIPAA forms, S-Docs is here to improve your efficiency without compromising on cybersecurity.
 Visit our healthcare page to learn more about our work with top healthcare organizations.

-To learn more about S-Docs and the secure architecture of our native apps, contact our sales team at firstname.lastname@example.org or shoot us a message.
+To learn more about S-Docs and the secure architecture of our native apps, contact our sales team at firstname.lastname@example.org or request a demo today.
 We’ll be happy to give you a customized demo that shows what S-Docs can do for your organization.